 - The secondary contribution is 6.5% of employees’ gross monthly earnings.
 The employer pays this in addition to paying employees’ wages.

-For employees working outside Jersey, contributions will be continued when the work is temporarily outside of the Jersey jurisdiction and according to the country’s employment regulations.
+For employees working outside Jersey temporarily, contributions continue according to the country’s employment regulations.

 Employees need not make stand-alone pension contributions, and they pay 6% of their gross salary to the Department of Social Security.
 Employers pay 6.5% of their employees’ gross (also an additional 2% as and when applicable) salary to the Department.